 10. The U.S. Navy does take special measures for handling and taking care of the base missiles and warheads

 The seventy magazines in the assembly facility hold another set of security measures.
 Indeed, they are a national security concern given their destructive power and technology.
-Nonetheless, as we said earlier, they can also be a danger for the base and Camden itself.
+Nonetheless, as we said earlier, they can also be a danger to the base and Camden itself.

 These measures are mostly to hold an accidental ignition of the solid-fuel rockets rather than the explosion of its warheads.
 This is why the storage buildings have beams to deflect the blast of a possible outburst.